 Born in Geneva and a French native speaker, I am also fluent in English and Swedish.
-I have working knowledge of Swiss German, Spanish & Italian.
+And I have a working knowledge of Swiss German, Spanish and Italian, too!

 My teachers have drawn from ancient traditions, linking them with recent scientific discoveries.